HilmiZul/drawsh/README.md

 # About
 Create some shapes on Canvas.
-Draw something with limited shapes like Oval and Line, with your creativities.
+Draw something with limited shapes using Oval and Line, with your creativities.

 # Before...
 * Python 2.7x or later